Society of American Florists: Events and education

 Society of American Florists with Salud Carbajal in 2020.

 SAF offers florists a number of professional development programs and related events that provide education and networking opportunities.
 SAF holds an annual convention that lasts several days and includes educational programs covering various aspects of the floral industry.
 Each year in March the SAF [political action committee] arranges for members come to Washington, U.S. to learn more about the state of the industry and lobby on behalf of relevant issues.

-The Profit-Blast format brings three educational sessions in a single day to different cities throughout the US.
-Introduced in recognition of the fact that not every shop is able to set aside the time to travel to the annual convention.
-Next get brings floral pros age 45 and under together at an event designed for the next generation of industry leaders.
+The Profit-Blast format includes three educational sessions held daily in different cities across the United States.
+It was introduced to provide access for participants unable to attend the annual convention.
+The Next Gen program brings together floral professionals aged 45 and under The program is intended for early-career participants in the industry.

 Certifications

 SAF offers two different certifications for achievement in and contribution to the floral industry.